-This second edition has been substantially updated to explore the impact of COVID-19 disruptions on sports, the growth of women's sports broadcasting and evolving sports, as well as political statements made in sports, Black Lives Matter, and "taking a knee."
-It illustrates the origins, impact, reach, economics, production, and presentation of sports on video media--including, but not limited to, television.
-It takes the reader behind the scenes to describe the forces and processes that have shaped and continue to change sports content, its delivery and how it connects with fans.
-Dennis Deninger draws from his experiences as an expert in the industry to expose how the choices and decisions that are now being made affect the programming, content, storytelling, production, advertising, and delivery of the sports broadcasting that we will see next season, and how it will evolve in the years to come.
+This second edition has been substantially updated to explore the impact of COVID-19 disruptions on sports and the growth of women's sports broadcasting and evolving sports, as well as political statements made in sports: Black Lives Matter, and "taking a knee."
+It illustrates the origins, impact, reach, economics, production, and presentation of sports on video media – including, but not limited to, television.
+It takes the reader behind the scenes to describe the forces and processes that have shaped and continue to change sports content, its delivery, and how it connects with fans.
+Dennis Deninger draws from his experiences as an expert in the industry to expose how the choices and decisions that are now being made affect the programming, content, storytelling, production, advertising, and delivery of the sports broadcasting that we will see next season and how it will evolve in the years to come.

 This practical, entertaining book provides insights into sports broadcasting that sports management, media, and journalism students and learning practitioners will not find anywhere else.

 Table of Contents

 1. The Sports and Media Partnership 2.
 The Beginnings of Televised Sport 3.
 The Modern Era Creates a New Sports TV Reality 4.
 Pro Football Was Made for Television 5.
 ESPN Becomes the First 24/7 Connection to Sports 6.
 Programming Sports for Viewers and Advertisers 7.
 Producing Live Sports Broadcasts 8.
 Live Sports Commentary and Analysis 9.
 Sports Coverage that Spans the Globe 10.
 Advertising Drives the Sports Engine 11.
 The Power Game 12.
 How Politics and Government Influence Sports Television 13.The Social and Cultural Impact of Televised Sport 14.
 Coming Up Next